codefellows/setup-guide/system-setup/5-git.md

 ## Install Git

-Run the following command to ensure that you have the most recent version of `git`
+Run the following command to ensure that you have the most recent version of `git`:

 `brew install git || brew upgrade git`